IgniteUI/igniteui-docfx/en/components/datachart_series_value_overlay.md

 title: Data Chart | Visualization Tools | Ignite UI for Angular | Infragistics | Value Overlay
 _description: Create a data chart that displays multiple instances of visual elements in the same plot area in order to create composite chart views.
 _keywords: data chart, Ignite UI for Angular, Infragistics
-mentionedTypes: ['XamDataChart']
+mentionedTypes: ['XamDataChart', 'ColumnSeries', 'ValueOverlay']
 namespace: Infragistics.Controls.Charts
 ---

 ## Value Overlay

-The Ignite UI for Angular data chart component allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the value overlay.
+The Ignite UI for Angular data chart component allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the [`IgxValueOverlayComponent`](/angular-apis/typescript/latest/classes/igxvalueoverlaycomponent.html).
 This can help you to visualize data such as the mean or median of a particular series.

 ### Demo